Soton-CompGen/LDMAP/README.md

 ####

 The quality of your genome assembly can have significant impact upon the quality of your final maps.
 Incorrect ordering of contigs and other erroneous regions may lead to artefacts.
 Known low quality regions should be masked, or at least interpreted with due care.
-It is of note that artefacts arising from incorrect assembly orders have been shown to useful in the determination of the correct assembly order out of multiple possibilities .
+It is of note that artefacts arising from incorrect assembly orders have been shown to useful in the determination of the correct assembly order out of multiple possibilities.

 Marker selection
 ----------------